Have your say: your feedback helps us enhance the student experience.

-To assist with job applications, it has introduced a bookable video booth in their Main Library office and created a new online session on preparing for video interviews.The Careers Service and the Students' Association have joined forces make the Third Sector Jobs Careers Fair even bigger.
+To assist with job applications, a bookable video booth has been introduced in their Main Library office and they have created a new online session on preparing for video interviews.The Careers Service and the Students' Association have joined forces to make the Third Sector Jobs Careers Fair even bigger.

 |University of Edinburgh Careers Service|

 You wanted better representation on developments across the University.

 Our Student Partnership Agreement sets out how the University will continue to work with the Students’ Association to improve the Edinburgh experience.

 This includes a clear policy on the Student Voice setting out the main mechanisms for feedback and improvements to the Class Rep system.

 |Student Voice - How we gather and use your feedback|

 |Finance||You wanted to understand more about how to pay tuition fees and who to contact with more questions.||We have a new Finance Helpline with a dedicated team of experts providing a one-stop-shop service to help with any finance questions.||Finance Helpline|